 - How much creative freedom does the influencer have?

 There are only three things you need to remember when choosing the logo for your campaign.
 Logos will be displayed on a white background so white logos with a clear background are a no-go.
-Don’t overcrop the logo so you have white space around the edges!
-Avoid coloured background unless your image is a nice clean square.
+Don’t overcrop the logo - you want to have white space around the edges!
+Avoid a coloured background unless your image is a nice clean square.
 See below:

-This is THE most important part of your influencer marketing brief so listen up!
-Your moodboard images have more influence over the quality of submissions than any other part of your brief.
-Creators will take these 6 images literally and use them as inspiration for their own content.
+This is THE most important part of your influencer marketing brief!
+Your mood board images have more influence over the quality of submissions than any other part of your brief.
+Creators will take these 6 images very literally and use them as inspiration for their own content.

-Want to know some more pointers on crafting an influencer marketing campaign that really kicks goals?
-Check out the below link for our specially curated brand tips on how to get the best out of your influencer-generated content:
+Want more pointers on crafting an influencer marketing campaign that really kicks goals?
+We've specially curated brand tips on how to get the best out of your influencer-generated content.